 The sound of a door opening or closing will pique a cat’s interest.
-They will wonder if a favorite person has returned.
+It will wonder if a favorite person has returned.
 Speak to your cat as felines recognize humans by their voice, not by sight or appearance.

 Why Do Cats Like Shaking and Rattling Noises?

 Cats associate these sounds with dinner time.
-A cat will notice the three-step process of dinner.
+A cat will notice the sounds of the following at dinnertime:

 The same may apply to an electric tin opener.
-If your pet understands this sound, she’ll become excited by it.
-Shaking a bag of treats is also a great way to gain a cat’s attention.
+If your cat understands this sound, it’ll become excited.

 Why Do Cats Like Clicking and Scratching Noises?

-It’s more likely that these sounds stimulate a cat’s hunting instincts.
-An excited cat will click her tongue.
-You will hear this when a cat watches birds through a window.
-This sound is a precursor to pouncing upon prey.
+It’s more likely that these sounds stimulate a cat’s hunting instincts, so an excited cat will click its tongue.
+You will hear this when a cat watches birds through a closed window.

-If a cat hears a clicking sound, she will suspect that prey is nearby.
-Scratching will garner a similar response.
-Cats use their excellent hearing to locate prey.
+If a cat hears a clicking sound, it will suspect that prey is nearby.
+Scratching will garner a similar response as cats use their good hearing to locate prey.
 The scratching sound of a scampering mouse is exciting to a cat.